paulfioravanti/paulfioravanti.github.io/_posts/2021-07-12-going-platinum.md

   need an expensive [stenotype machine][] to run it?

-If you have made the plunge to formally enrol in a steno school which uses StenEd theory, then perhaps all the issues outlined above are irrelevant, and you can, indeed, easily augment your studies with PS's materials.
+If you have made the plunge to formally enrol in a steno school which uses StenEd theory, then perhaps all of the issues outlined above are irrelevant, and you can, indeed, easily augment your studies with PS's materials.
 This is fantastic!
 Definitely go for it (and feel free to ignore most of the rest of this post)!